Connect with us

 John Pemberton Chesterfield

-John Pemberton is insisting that nothing changes at now that he has the manager’s job until the end of the season – operation survival goes on.
+John Pemberton is insisting that nothing changes at Chesterfield now that he has the manager’s job until the end of the season – operation survival goes on.

-The former Harriers boss returned to the Spireites at the start of the year, taking ten points from a possible 15 during his time in charge.
+The former Kidderminster Harriers boss returned to the Spireites at the start of the year, taking ten points from a possible 15 during his time in charge.

-“I wasn’t too worried about it [getting the job] either way to be honest but obviously looking forward to it now it’s done,” Pemberton, the former Chesterfield academy boss told before beating relegation rivals Ebbsfleet 4-0 on Saturday.
+“I wasn’t too worried about it [getting the job] either way to be honest but obviously looking forward to it now it’s done,” Pemberton, the former Chesterfield academy boss told The NLP before beating relegation rivals Ebbsfleet 4-0 on Saturday.

 “I haven’t gone in every morning thinking I’m doing my work but I might be gone next week.
 The whole point was to leave it in a better position, whenever that was, than when I went in.